Azure/azure-powershell/src/Workloads/examples/New-AzWorkloadsSapVirtualInstance.md

 L46  PowerShell-CLI-TestRG        NonProd     Succeeded         S4HANA     RegistrationComplete        eastus
 ```

 In this example, you Install the SAP software on  the deployed infrastructure for a three tier Non-High Availability distributed SAP system.
+A sample json payload is a linked here:https://go.microsoft.com/fwlink/?linkid=2230167

 ### Example 3: Deploy infrastructure for a three-tier distributed Highly Available (HA) SAP system using Virtual Instances for SAP solutions
 ```powershell